• Skip to main content

 • tokidoki – 時々 (ときどき) : an adverb of frequency meaning ‘sometimes’ in Japanese.

-• to – と : a case particle used to join two words to make a parallel expression.
-In the example, this is used to join “niku” and “yasai”.
+• to – と : a case particle joining two words with adding the meaning of ‘and’.
+In the example, this works to join “niku” and “yasai”.

 • yasai – 野菜 (やさい) : a noun meaning ‘vegetable’ in Japanese.
 This can also work as plural.